FansRan/Ord-Table/README.md

-# Getting Started with Create React App
+# ORD-TABLE

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is for solving operational research task scheduling problem, it's build with React and JavaScript

 ## Available Scripts